|

 possession.
 It was reported that ALL of this particular Generalfeldmarschall’s

-shoulder boards exhibited 800 silver markings.
+shoulder boards that remained with the family exhibited 800 silver

 So, why are some marked 800 and some not?
 We can only speculate, but I suspect